-Whether you have studied the subject formally or not, this camp offers a fantastic opportunity to extend your experience and knowledge whilst being inspired by how geology can shape your future.
+To attend this camp, it doesn’t matter if you have studied the subject formally or not.
+Geology camp offers a fantastic opportunity to extend your experience and knowledge.
+During the course, you will be inspired by how geology can shape your future.

 Are you considering an A level or a degree in geology, earth science or physical geography?
-This 5-day residential is for young people that are looking to improve their field skills and explore the options of a possible career in geoscience.
+This Geology Camp residential is for young people that are looking to improve their field skills and explore the options of a possible career in geoscience.

 Geology offers a fascinating window into Earth’s deep past and the foundations of our most iconic landscapes, but can be slightly daunting to the uninitiated.